DPastl/GliderFlightTest/README.md

 # GliderFlightTest
 A python exam generator to aid in studying for Canadian Glider Pilots Exams.
-The interface is command line based and will generate exams with a random selection of questions drawn from the databases.
+Two interfaces are available: the standard command line interface or a simple python GUI.
+The GUI was designed with Tkinter and requires no external packages to run.
+Both interfaces work the same and will create the same tests.

 ## Usage
 ### Unix and Linux Systems